dm999/powerslideremake/readme.md

 Class diagram of source code presented in docs/ClassDiagram.graphml (use [yED](http://www.yworks.com/products/yed) to open)

 ### Run ###
 To run builded project you need to support original game assets (packed files - pf).
-Game assets could be found on original CD or bought at [GOG](https://www.gog.com/game/powerslide).
+Game assets can be taken from original CD or bought at [GOG](https://www.gog.com/game/powerslide).
 You need to have: data.pf, gameshell.pf, store.pf.
 Place them in the folder with builded application.
 For android version you need to store pf files in <powerslide> folder of External Storage Directory (where DCIM located) of smartphone.